Johnonyango/gallery/README.md

 ## Description
-[GALLERY](https://affluen.herokuapp.com/)application allows users to have a view of different photos based on location and category and search different photos they want.They can also copy link to that photo and view the photo on a window.
+[Gallery](https://affluen.herokuapp.com/)application allows users to have a view of different photos based on location and category and search different photos they want.They can also copy link to that photo and view the photo on a window.

 ## Setup/Installation Requirements
 1. Live site at https://affluen.herokuapp.com
 2. Copy  and  Paste the link on your prefered browser
-3. Clone [Gallery](https://github.com/Johnonyango/gallery)to get started and git clone the link in your terminal and open your preffered text editor.
-4. Install requirements e.g:
+3. Install requirements e.g:
 _*pip install django==2.2.4 -- to install django _*
 _*pip intsall django-bootstrap3._*
-5. Run the app on server by command python3.6 manage.py runserver.
+4. Run the app on server by command python3.6 manage.py runserver.
-6. Click on any photo to copy a link od view its details i.e description and name.
+5. Click on any photo to copy a link od view its details i.e description and name.
-7. Tap the close button or icon to go back to the gallery.
+6. Tap the close button or icon to go back to the gallery.
-8. To view photos according on their location, tap on the drop down menu in the navbar.
+7. To view photos according on their location, tap on the drop down menu in the navbar.

 ## Specifications
 1. Users can view different photos that interest  them.